aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- replace `stats: {} as any` with constant value in tests
+- add ability to resolve neutrals on gameDeck (undrawn, hand, discard, redraws (from/to))
+- Change "ready" mutation to "readyGame"
+- get icon for neutral faction
+- Remove @map directive for ID types?
+- Figure out why mutation resolvers don't show typescript error when returning Db object instead of resolved object
+- have Graphql context be typed: https://the-guild.dev/graphql/codegen/plugins/typescript/typescript-resolvers#contexttype
+- Switch DeckUnit to be same as Unit but single image instead of array
+  - Have Unit interface with AvailableUnit and DeckUnit implementations
+  - need to store in database as { id: ObjectId, artStyle: Number}, but "combine" them in resolver
+  - change schema input to be just an optional image instead of artStyle
+- more accurately type front-end results based on their return fragments type Game = GameQuery['game'] this seems to mess up nested objects though :/
+- Have "DateTime" on resolver object map to javascript Date object?
+- add Error to returns types for all queries/mutations?
+- Make Combat a type (because of image)
+- Deck name (and "as of" date) somewhere on game?
+So user can know which deck they picked for the game (and when it was last updated at time of game)
 - look into why cookie doesn't persist with first "yarn start" but does with "yarn watch" (or "yarn start" after "yarn watch")
 - run index analyzer during func tests?
 - change artStyle to 0 based indexing?